Updated:- Sunday, April 2nd, 2023

-The Interment of Jesus Christ by Matthew
+The Death And Burial of Jesus Christ by Matthew

 “Now the next day, that followed the day of the preparation, the chief priests and Pharisees came together unto Pilate” (Matthew 27:62).

 But, it provides the same information in an indirect manner.
 Because Matthew tells us that they visited Pilate on the day following the day of the preparation.
-That
+That day is the Sabbath.

 Owing to the proximity of the Sabbath day, and the late time of the day when Jesus Christ died, there was much urgency in securing quickly a burial place for him.